 The Leadership Odyssey Program is designed to inspire, teach and engage students in the process of leadership learning.
 Students will learn leadership theory and come to understand their unique role in leadership on campus, in their academic discipline, and within our larger society.
 Students will have an opportunity to develop skills necessary to be effective in the leadership process, and practice these skills within their communities.
 The course will be highly interactive with student participation and outside class involvement as critical components to the learning process.

 Leadership Reading Circles are small groups of students, faculty and staff who gather to read and discuss a book that is applicable to leadership development.
-A faculty member facilitates discussion amongst the group based on assigned readings for the session.
-Typically, the circles meet for 5 times (consecutive weeks) over the course of a semester, and include discussion on issues in leadership, ethics, current events, and other relevant topics.
+A staff member facilitates discussion amongst the group based on assigned readings for the session.
+Typically, the circles meet for 4 times (consecutive weeks) over the course of a semester, and include discussion on issues in leadership, ethics, current events, and other relevant topics.
 The first 20 students to register receive a free copy of the book.
 Students will gain skills such as critical thinking, public speaking and reflection.
-Spring 2013 Leadership Reading Circle Book: The Gift of Imperfection by Brene Brown.
-Spring 2013 meetings will be held at Tipsy Teapot from 3:30-4:30 on February 18, 25 and March 4th.
-Sign up now!
+Spring 2014 Leadership Reading Circles will 3/20, 3/27, 3/3 & 3/10.

 The Leadership Resource Team (LRT) is a group of 10 – 25 students that will train student leaders to empower others to engage in the leadership process.
 Members of this team will be responsible for facilitating the 60 minute Leadership Workshops (L.E.A.P.
 Workshops) for classes, organizations etc. They function as leadership peer educators for the CSLE.
 The Leadership Resource Team also assists in the production of CSLE programs like the Multi-Cultural Leader to Leader Symposium, the Organization Leadership Challenge and coordinating etiquette dinners.
 The primary purpose of the LRT is to serve student leaders and organizations in whatever capacity they can.